 Some third-party file managers and app installation apps allow you to manually install APK files.

-But using unofficial sources to install apps can potentially compromise your device security.
+However, using unofficial sources to install apps can potentially compromise your device security.
 I do not recommend that approach.

 If you want to completely remove the Google Play Services framework from your Android device, that is an advanced move and you would need to modify system files and settings.
 I do not recommend attempting that if you are not technically proficient.